BugenZhao/pve-config/README.md

     - `nomodeset nofb video=xxx:off`

       Another way to avoid Linux loading the graphics.
 In my configuration, IGD graphics is set to be default in BIOS so that there seems no need to set these flags.
+It seems not compatiable with "-hypervisor" flag?

   - Minimal:

     ```bash
-    GRUB_CMDLINE_LINUX="intel_iommu=on pcie_acs_override=downstream"
+    GRUB_CMDLINE_LINUX="intel_iommu=on pcie_acs_override=downstream,multifunction pci=assign-busses"
     ```

   - With SR-IOV and safer graphics: